belaymit/Blog-App-ror/README.md

 > - Use controllers to handle requests and render empty views.
 > - Understand Rails naming conventions.
 > - Use params from browser requests in a safe way.
+> - Use preprocessed HTML file with embedded Ruby code.
+> - Use layouts and templates for shared content.

 ## 🛠 Built With <a name="built-with"></a>